giesse/SimpleNews/README.md

     B -- Sends processed data to --> A
 ```

-*The detailed architecture, component interaction flow, and the strategy for handling the LLM's 8192 token limit are documented in the [`PROJECT_PLAN.md`](./PROJECT_PLAN.md).*
+*The detailed architecture, component interaction flow, and the strategy for handling the LLM's token limit are documented in the [Knowledge Graph](./kg/root.md).*

 ## Technology Stack